Machine-Behaviorism/Agent-Behaviorism/README.md

 - **Intervention_Results**: Contains the output files and results from the intervention experiments.

 ### Additional Tools
 - **Intervention_disposition_effect_calculation.ipynb**: This Jupyter notebook is used to calculate the experimental results for the Intervention phase.
-It processes the data and generates the key metrics for analysis.
+It generates the key metrics for analysis.
 - **Intervention_disposition_effect_visualization.py**: A script used for visualizing the results of the intervention phase, creating charts and graphs for better understanding the outcomes.

 ### Correspondence
 Similar to Phase 1, the code in `Intervention_Codes` has a direct correspondence with the results in `Intervention_Results`.
-For instance, the script for `csi100_gpt-3.5-baseline_weekly_2223` has its results stored in a similarly named directory within `Intervention_Results`.

 ## Dataset